hcodes8/rag-coding-assistant/README.md

 python scripts/fetch_docs.py all --ingest
 ```

 This downloads doc sets (official Python docs, the Rust book, go.dev docs, javascript.info) and pre-builds the search index so the app is ready instantly.
-Embedding is a one-time, CPU-bound step — about a minute per couple thousand chunks; the full Python docs are the big one at roughly 10 minutes.
+Embedding is a one-time, CPU-bound step (about a minute per couple thousand chunks).
 Run `--list` to see sources, or pass specific names (`python scripts/fetch_docs.py rust go`).
 Skip `--ingest` and the app will index a language the first time you select it instead.

 To add a language that isn't built in, register it in the `SOURCES` dict at the top of `scripts/fetch_docs.py`.
-Any zip of `.txt`/`.md`/`.rst` files works, and every GitHub repo is one — lots of official docs are markdown repos:
+Any zip of `.txt`/`.md`/`.rst` files works.
+An example is shown below.

 ```python
 "typescript": Source(